Horse64/core.horse64.org/docs/How to Contribute.md

       ```

       (Run that in a terminal, on Windows
-      e.g. the **git terminal**, in some folder where
+      e.g. the **git terminal**, in some directory where
       you keep your software projects.
-Check what folder
+Check what directory
       your terminal is in first, via `pwd` or such!)

-      Then switch to a new branch in your local repo with:
+      Then switch to a new branch in your local repository
+      with:

       ```bash
       git checkout -b name-for-your-branch
       ```

-      (This needs to be run *inside* your new repo folder.)
+      (This needs to be run *inside* your new repo
+      directory.)

    5. Implement and **test** your change.

    6. Make sure to set up a name and e-mail with your
       local git if you haven't yet, so people know who
       made this change.
 For that, you can run this in
-      your local repo folder:
+      your local repository directory:

       ```bash
       git config user.name "John Doe"